 The constructor of this class cannot be called from an outer class because it is private.
 This prevents the instantiation of the class from an outer class.

+Hence, only a static method inside the class can access the constructor of the class.
 The getInstance method serves this purpose and when the getInstance method is invoked, it checks for the boiler variable to be null.

 If yes, it instantiates the boiler variable, else it returns the object which is already referenced by the boiler variable.